jddunn/tenets/docs/quickstart.md

   { "tenets": { "command": "tenets-mcp" } }
   ```

-Ask your AI: *“Use tenets to find the auth code and pin src/auth.”*
+Ask your AI: *"Use tenets to find the auth code and pin src/auth."*

+---

+## The Two Core Features

+### 1. Intelligent Code Context
+Your AI asks tenets to find relevant code.
+Tenets uses NLP (BM25, import centrality, git signals) to rank and aggregate the best files within your token budget.

+### 2. Automatic Tenets Injection
+Define guiding principles once—they're automatically injected into every prompt.
+This prevents context drift in long conversations and ensures consistent coding standards.

 ---